Quick Answer: How to Calculate NUST Aggregate 2026

 - The exact NET score required to reach your desired merit

-- “How many NET marks do I actually need?”
+- “How many NET marks do I need?”

 - “Is my target program realistic with my current marks?”